Governance — 2023–2026

 4B.
 Nominating Synod Officers, Boards, and Commissions

 The members of your congregation are invited to submit nominations to the Committee for Convention Nominations for certain officer, board, and commission positions to be filled by the 2023 Synod convention.
+These nominations are invited beginning eighteen months prior to the convention and must be received no later than nine months prior to the opening of the convention.

 All persons nominated must be members of a member congregation of the Synod.
 While those nominated for a regional position (Boards for National and International Mission and some lay Board of Directors positions) must reside within that region, nominations for a regional position may originate from any region.
 Each office has specific requirements described in the documentation available on the noted website.